 The documents are represented by a line for each coder and code.
 If you have added multiple documents into the analysis, you see a black vertical line that marks the beginning of the next document.

 The quotations for the code are marked on the line in the same color as the coder icon.

-If you click on the line for the semantic domain, all quotations of the semantic domain are shown in the Quotation Reader.
+If you select a semantic domain, only the quotations of the domain are shown in the Quotation Reader.

-You can remove coders, codes or documents from the analysis by clicking on the red x.
+You can remove coders, codes or documents from the analysis by clicking on the x.

 Selecting the Krippendorff's Cu /cu-alpha coefficient for the above example, yields the following results: